 Pseudogravity of 1g must be maintained in the living areas of the station.
 Taken into consideration will also have to be the perceived elevation of the areas in which the colonists will live and work.

 The question remains as to the height and radius of the station.

-question tied directly to the pseudogravity desired in this formula:
+That is a question tied directly to the pseudogravity desired in

 |Angular speed||radius in meters||Angular speed||radius in meters|